 Show All Answers

-Supplemental motor vehicle tax bills are mailed in late December and are also due in one installment on January 1.
-These bills can be paid during the entire month of January without any interest penalty and would only be considered late with interest fees added if received or postmarked after February 1.
+Supplemental motor vehicle tax bills are mailed in late December and are also due in one installment on January 1, 2023 and would be considered late with interest if received or postmarked after February 1, 2023.

-The most convenient and efficient way to pay is by check sent via the USPS.
-Taxpayers can also pay by credit card (MasterCard, Visa, and Discover) online from home at www.bristolct.gov.
-There is an additional fee of 2.95% if paying by credit card.
+Taxpayers can also pay by credit card (MasterCard, Visa, Discover and American Express) or by ACH online from home at www.bristolct.gov.
+There is an additional fee of 2.95% if paying by credit/debit card; $1.50 ACH (check).
+Other options include Venmo, Apple Pay, Google Pay and PayPal (fees apply).
 Our office does accept cash payment.
 We do have restrictions of what we will accept for payment if your tax bill is delinquent six months or older.

-Go to the Main page by clicking the Home Button on top of this page, under Citizen Help Center box, Pay online, select tax payments, enter last name (space) first name, click IRS payment records for 2019, then hit Search, on the next page place a check mark in the boxes that you want, hit VIEW IRS box.
-This will give you a listing of taxes paid in 2019.
+Go to the Main page by clicking the Home Button on top of this page, under Citizen Help Center box, Pay online, select tax payments, enter last name (space) first name, click IRS payment records for 2021, then hit Search, on the next page place a check mark in the boxes that you want, hit VIEW IRS box.
+This will give you a listing of taxes paid in 2021.

 Your cancelled check will be your receipt.
 If an alternate receipt is desired, send the entire bill (including the taxpayer copy just as it was mailed to you) and a self addressed, stamped envelope with your payment.
 We will date stamp “paid” on your taxpayer copy and mail it back to you.
 On the second payment in January, again mail us the taxpayer copy along with the second payment due coupon and we will stamp the taxpayer copy for the second time and mail it back to you.Please retain the stamped copy for your records.
 This may be needed when filing state and government taxes each year.